CodeForSocialGood/calltocode.org/docs/ARCHITECTURE.md

 const users = _users._init()
 ```

-This function is used to bind the controller's model and own functions to itself:
+This function is used to bind the controller's needed model(s) and own functions to itself:

 ```js
 export default {